-Cost and Output optimization
+Cost and output optimization

-The entities within the Group are operating in industries, which are highly cyclical and intensely competitive in nature, while being price takers from markets.
-The operational and financial performance of the Group entities has always closely correlated to global macroeconomic cycles.
-Under such circumstances, achieving cost and output efficiencies are pivotal to the Group, as the macroeconomic climate continue to evolve.

-During last year, the Group businesses were affected due to pandemic and other key adverse macroeconomic events, and in response, the Group kicked-off new optimization initiatives as an additional layer to the existing optimization strategy.
-These measures included manpower realignment, prioritizing or shelving planned OPEX and CAPEX projects, adjustments to operating capacities and changes to material mix.
-Such measures have resulted in improvement in Group's variable and fixed operating cost structures, and thereby linking to improved profitability margins for the Group during 2021.
+The Group entities operate in highly cyclical and intensely competitive industries, while being price takers from the global markets.
+The operational and financial performance along with cash flow generation of our entities have always been closely linked to global macroeconomic cycles.
+Under such circumstances, maintaining cost and output efficiencies are pivotal to the Group, as the macroeconomic climate continues to remain unpredictable.
+In response to an uneven and unpredictable macroeconomic environment, the Group entities continued their focus on cost and output optimization strategies which are being persistently implemented.
+These measures, among others, include rationalizing OPEX and CAPEX programs, adjusting production capacities to improve raw material yields and optimizing resources.
+Such measures have improved the Group's variable and fixed operating cost structures over the years, linking to improved profitability margins and robust cash flow generation.